The Best Chicken Pizza Recipe

 - 1 tablespoon Everything Bagel Seasoning

-- Preheat grill for two-zone grilling: half of grill should be set to medium-high; other half should be off (indirect heat).
+- Preheat grill for two-zone grilling: half of grill should be set to medium-high (this is the direct grilling zone); other half should be off (this is the indirect heat zone).

 - Stretch and shape dough into 14-inch circle and place on pizza pan or large tray.
-Brush one side of dough with 1 tablespoon oil.
-Use hands to transfer dough to direct heat side of grill, oiled side down.
-Do not worry if dough becomes a little misshapen during the transfer.
+Brush one side of dough with 1 tablespoon oil (a silicone basting brush works well for this).
+Use hands to carefully transfer dough to direct heat side of grill, oiled side down.
+Do not worry if dough becomes a little misshapen during the transfer, it will still be delicious.
 Cook 2 minutes, or until the dough releases itself from the grates (do not disturb dough before it releases).

 - Brush top side of dough with remaining 1 tablespoon oil, then use tongs to flip dough.
 Cook 2 minutes or until dough releases from grates.
 Continue cooking dough 3 to 4 minutes longer or until dough is firm and grill-marked in all areas, flipping and rotating frequently but keeping grill closed when not flipping.

-- Remove dough from grill and spread with sauce.
-Top with chicken, cheese, everything bagel seasoning and roasted garlic cloves.
+- Remove dough from grill and spread with pizza sauce.
+Top with chicken, roasted garlic cloves, cheese and everything bagel seasoning.

 - Transfer pizza back to grill on indirect heat side.
 Close grill and cook 8 to 10 minutes or until toppings are warmed through and crust is fully cooked.